 Moreover, some of the standards and methods for indoor ventilation and carbon dioxide level control are based on flow rates calculated from differences in theoretical indoor and outdoor carbon dioxide concentrations and on the assumption that outdoor concentration is 350 ppm (a level we passed decades ago).

 Adding these above points together means we can today – and in the future cities even more so – quite easily end up with more carbon dioxide in indoor air than is good for us.
 The current ventilation methods are not sufficient to keep indoor carbon dioxide levels low enough for optimal conditions, especially in the situation when carbon dioxide concentration in outdoor air has increased.

 One solution would be to simply increase the flow of incoming outdoor air and replace the indoor air with fresh air.
 Increasingly hard task, when the outdoor air is not so fresh, to begin with, due to reasons mentioned above.
 Also, increasing outdoor airflow can have a significant effect on energy consumption.
 In addition to the power needed to move the extra air, significant energy is also needed for heating or cooling the incoming air.
 This thermal demand is pronounced in cold or hot and humid weather.

 Typically ventilation units have a maximum of 20% performance surplus which is not enough to compensate even the difference made by the atmospheric carbon dioxide elevation.
 One would need 50-100% higher ventilation speeds to have a proper effect on elevated indoor carbon dioxide -levels.
-Higher ventilation speed would mean higher noise levels and feeling of the draft.
-Co-working spaces and the current trend of adding open offices pack more people to less space which makes the situation even worse.
+Higher ventilation speed would mean higher noise levels and the feeling of the draft.
+Co-working spaces and the current trend of adding open offices pack more people into less space which makes the situation even worse.

 In addition, we can utilize the removed carbon dioxide to produce hydrocarbons (methane) to replace fossil fuels